Dolcze/mini_hackathon/README.md

 6. Front-end needs to be finished, dispaly css for every page, include footer and header for every page, simple stuff but time consuming.

 7.  ssl certificate when setting up on a server

+8. errors while inputing - barcode isn't uploaded to db, no info from form